How does the Dual Degree Program work?

 Engineers Without Borders

-Engineers without borders is a non-profit humanitarian organization that partners with developing communities worldwide in order to improve their quality of life throught the implementation of environmentally and economically sustainable engineering projects.
+Engineers without borders is a non-profit humanitarian organization that partners with developing communities worldwide in order to improve their quality of life through the implementation of environmentally and economically sustainable engineering projects.
 This chapter is a group of local professional engineers that works with engineering students in the Chicagoland region to plan, finance, oversee and implement forward-thinking engineering projects in disadvantaged communities.

 For further information go to the Engineers Without Borders website >>